jcurl/RJCP.DLL.SerialPortStream/README.md

 ### 7.3 Linux

-SerialPortStream was tested on Ubuntu 14.04 and Ubuntu 16.04.
+The `SerialPortStream` was tested on Ubuntu 14.04 to 20.04.
 Feedback welcome for other distributions!

-The main functionality on Linux is provided by a support C library.
-The issues are observed:
+The main functionality on Linux is provided by a support C library that abstracts the Posix system call `select()`.

+Issues in the current implementation are:

 * Custom baud rates are not supported.
 To know what baud rates are supported on your system, look at the file `config.h` after building.